Anxiety

 • Constant criticism

-• Instability, like moving schools or houses, or family instability
+• Instability, like moving schools or houses

-• Bullying, or feeling left out or excluded
+• Bullying or feeling left out or excluded

 • A negative experience, for example being bitten by a dog may cause a phobia of dogs.